 Burton and Vonna spent a year getting to know one another, growing in their faith, figuring out what God wanted for them as individuals and as a couple.
 Burton traveled alone and spent three months in Indonesia last summer, so God could show him where He wanted them to go.
 Vonna did church planting training while Burton was gone, which opened her life in an all new way regarding going out in mission.

-Burton and Vonna married on June 22 of this year in front of their families, friends, and their All Nation's family.
+Burton and Vonna married on June 22, 2019 in front of their families, friends, and their All Nation's family.
 Shortly thereafter, they will travel to the island of Borneo in Indonesia.
 Burton has become affiliated with a ministry there.
 They will spend the month of July as a vision for their future at Living Waters Village, which is a K-12 Christian school in the middle of the jungle.